Everything you need to know about enrolling and unenrolling participants in Moodle courses.

 Manual enrollment works best if you need to enroll a few people at a time.
 If you need to enroll many participants in a non-academic course, bulk enrollment or self-enrollment can help.

 - Bulk enrollment.
-Moodle system admins can enroll multiple people if you can give us with an Excel or CSV file containing their first name, last name, and college email address.
+Moodle system admins can enroll multiple people if given an Excel or CSV file containing people's first name, last name, and college email address.
+Contact the Help Desk with the name of the course you want them to be enrolled in and the role you want them assigned.

 These options are not available for academic courses, where registration is controlled by Bionic.